Title

 Disposal of Radioactive Wastes

 The purchase, use, storage, and disposal of radioactive materials are governed by the NC Regulations for Protection Against Radiation, and policies and procedures promulgated by the UNC Radiation Safety Committee.
 Refer to the UNC Radiation Safety Manual for details.
-For disposal, fill out the waste disposal from online for pickup.
+For disposal, fill out the waste disposal form online for pickup.
 For access to the Radiation Waste Disposal section, you must have taken either the instructor-led training course or the online EHS training course, depending on your experience.

 Empty Chemical Containers and Recycling